1st year u/g students, 2nd year u/g students, 3rd year u/g students

 About: Aidha, launched in 2006, is a Singapore-registered charity organization whose mission is to provide financial literacy and self-development skills to foreign domestic workers and lower income women so that they can create sustainable futures for themselves.
 Aidha’s holistic program includes money management as well as computer, leadership and entrepreneurship skills.
 Since its inception, Aidha has impacted more than 2,700 women and helped set them on the path of financial sustainability.
-4 in 10 of Aidha's students succeed in opening their own businesses and 7 in 10 invest in assets like land and livestock back in their home countries.
+Four in ten of Aidha's students succeed in opening their own businesses and seven in ten invest in assets like land and livestock back in their home countries.

 Qualifications: IIP candidates with a passion for non-profit work and empowering others and who have interests in any of the following areas: business, law, research, marketing, women empowerment, education, and migration issues, are encouraged to apply.
 Singapore is an English-speaking country, but an intern with Mandarin, Tamil, Bahasa, or Bangla language skills would be equipped to make a unique contribution.
 Candidates with strong verbal and written skills, cross-cultural sensitivity, knowledge of Microsoft (MS) Office Suite, strong research, writing, and analytical skills, and the ability to work both independently and in a team are encouraged to apply.
 Interns need to be available to work 1-2 Sundays a month on campus as required.